 Understanding the Mindset of Millennial Employees

 –Millennials or Gen-Y is the name given to people born between the early 1980’s and mid 1990’s, meaning they range in age from 20-35, so are all now of working age.
 A recent PWC report said that by 2020, 50% of the workforce in the US will be millennials and by 2025 it will be 75% globally.
-It is an age group that has grown up with access to the internet and been surrounded by technology, which has changed how they communicate, learn and engage with others.
+It is an age group that has grown up with access to the internet and been surrounded by technology, which has changed how they communicate, learn, engage with others.
 This has also changed the amount and variety of information they have access to, which has broadened their viewpoints and outlook.
 All of this has made the way that Millennials think and act different from the generations before them, which has impacted their attitudes to work and their ways of working.
-More importantly, the Mindset of Millennial Employees is now being adopted by other age groups, meaning businesses need to take notice more than ever before if they are to retain a competitive edge going forward.
+To help better understand the mindset of Millennial employees, we did our own research looking at their ways of working, attitude to work, career progression and personal development.
+Click the button below to see the full research or scroll down the page to see individual infographics.

 Millennial Employee Research